Mumbai is finally starting to show signs of life, five days after terrorist attacks paralyzed this city and sent shockwaves around the world.

-But even as traffic began returning to Mumbai's usually congested streets, the mood of the city today was a mix of grief and anger and survivors have come forward, with harrowing tales.
+But even as traffic began returning to Mumbai's usually congested streets, the mood of the city today was a mix of grief and anger as survivors came forward with harrowing tales.

-A Mumbain police spokesperson today told ABC News today the death toll has risen to 188 including nine terrorists.
-Twenty-nine of the dead were reportedly foreigners, including at least six Americans.
+A Mumbai police spokesperson today told ABC News that the death toll had risen to 188, including nine terrorists.
+Twenty-nine of the dead were reportedly foreigners; at least six were Americans.

-William and Geraldine Stadelmann from Mass. got out of the Taj Mahal hotel alive and told "Good Morning America," they spent hours trapped in their hotel room.
-"We heard some horrific sounds of what sounded like bombing, so we hit the floor, William said.
+William and Geraldine Stadelmann from Massachusetts got out of the Taj Mahal Hotel alive.
+They told "Good Morning America" they'd spent hours trapped in their hotel room.
+"We heard some horrific sounds of what sounded like bombing, so we hit the floor, William Stadelmann said.

-The couple e-mailed their family back home trying to get information.
-Their son "Terry told me your hotel is on fire," but the smoke hadn't gotten to our room yet."
+The couple e-mailed their son Terry back home trying to get information.
+"Terry told me your hotel is on fire, but the smoke hadn't gotten to our room yet," Stadelmann said.

-As they prepared to leave there was a heart-stopping knock on their door.
+Just as they were preparing to make a dash from their room, there was a heart-stopping knock on their door.

-"It maybe the army and it maybe the only way were getting out of here, or it could be the terrorists and we're going to die," William said they thought.
+"It's may be the army and it may be the only way we're getting out of here, or it could be the terrorists and we're going to die," the couple said.

-As it turns out it was the army there to rescue them.
+As it turned out, it was the army coming to rescue them.

-Joe and Marilyn Ernsteen were a few floor higher in the Taj and had just turned in for the night.
-She told "GMA" she woke up hearing explosions and gunshots and then it seemed to go on an on," Marilyn said.
+Joe and Marilyn Ernsteen were a few floors higher at the Taj and had just turned in for the night.
+Marilyn Ernsteen told "GMA" she woke up, "hearing explosions and gunshots, and then it seemed to go on and on."

 After 12 terrifying hours they decided to make a run for it.
-"I just wanted to see my kids again, it was just a horrifying experience," Marilyn said fighting back tears.
+"I just wanted to see my kids again.
+It was just a horrifying experience," Ernsteen said as she fought back tears.

 President Bush asked Rice to cut short her European visit and head to India later this week.

-Vilasrao Deshmukh, the top official of the India's Maharashtra state which includes Mumbai, offered to resign today as did his deputy R.R.
-Patil, who had sparked outrage by referring to the attacks as "small incidents."
+Vilasrao Deshmukh, the top official of the India's Maharashtra state, which includes Mumbai, offered to resign today, as did his deputy, R.R.
+Patil, who had sparked outrage by calling the attacks "small incidents."

 On Sunday, two national government officials responsible for homeland security, including Home Minister Shivraj Patil, resigned.